-You’ve heard the phrase “content is king” and that couldn’t be more true.
+You’ve heard the phrase “content is king” and that couldn’t be truer.
 Websites need to deliver what visitors want and need in a relevant, useful content.
 Make plans to update this information periodically.
 Adding current useful information is a sure way to attract your customers for return visits.

 - ADD ENGAGING CONTENT

 This will increase the number of pages viewed per visitor and the total time spent on your site.

 Are your online visitors easily engaged?

 - Increase the number of ways that visitors can connect with you (call to action).
 If you’re looking for other ways to entice visitors to take action, think about the needs or interests of visitors who are at different stages in buying what you have to offer.
 Offer a different call to actions that are pertinent to their specific decision-making needs.